jedisct1/libsodium-doc/helpers/README.md

 ## Notes

-The `sodium_base64_VARIANT_*()` macros don't have associated symbols.
+The `sodium_base64_VARIANT_*()` macros don’t have associated symbols.
 Bindings are encouraged to define specialized encoding/decoding functions instead.